BenWassa/Skywalker/README.md

 3. Commit your changes (`git commit -m 'Add amazing improvement'`)
 4. Push to the branch (`git push origin feature/amazing-improvement`)
 5. Open a Pull Request

+**Note**: Changes to the live site should be made in the `docs/` folder.
+Development work can be done in `skywalker-quest-map/` and then deployed to `docs/` when ready.

 ## 📄 License